-Garmin watches that have Stryd paired as a foot pod offer an "auto-calibrate" feature which is somewhat hidden compared with other foot pod settings.
-In the FP-##### sensor settings of the watch, if you do not see an "Auto-calibrate" option, select the "Cal.
-Factor" option and you will then see Auto-calibrate as an option and should disable it.
+Garmin watches have an "auto-calibrate" feature.
+In the FP-##### sensor settings of the watch select the "Cal.
+Factor" menu.
+You will see Auto-calibrate as an option and should disable it.
 If the calibration factor changed without you manually setting it, reset the value to 100.00.
-If this required changing, try running for a few days and see if the consistency and/or accuracy has improved.
+If autocalibration had been enabled, run for a few days and chat that consistency and accuracy have improved.

 Garmin and COROS watches can use either Stryd or GPS for distance and pace reporting.
-If you weren't paying close attention at set up, you may not actually be getting your pace and distance from Stryd (power data is transferred independently from pace and distance data).
+If you weren't paying close attention during setup, you may not be getting your pace and distance from Stryd (power data is transferred independently from pace and distance data).

 - For Garmin watches, go to the sensors & accessories menu.
 Remove FP-STRYD if present.
-Then, go to the FP-##### sensor pairing of the watch to Stryd.
+Then, go to the FP-##### sensor menu.
 Make sure Speed and Distance both are set to "Always" in this list to use Stryd for this data instead of GPS.

 - For COROS watches, go to the STRYD option in the Accessories list.
 Select it and find the Distance Setting option.
 Make sure this is set to "USE STRYD" or the watch will choose to use GPS for that data.

-If your watch required this change, then go test it out for a few runs and see if the data makes more sense for those runs before changing anything else.
+If your watch required this change, test it for a few runs and see if the data makes more sense before changing anything else.

-3) Securing Stryd onto the shoe in the correct position
+4) Securing Stryd on the shoe in the correct position

 Some shoes, such as the Nike Next %, make this difficult because of their unique construction.
 Here is how to address that: How do I attach my Stryd pod to the Nike Vaporfly 4% and Nike Next%?

-You might be feeling very sure you ran exactly the same route today that you ran yesterday and very concerned by a notable difference in distance reporting by Stryd.
-We strongly urge you to check and recheck the GPS map of the two routes with meticulous comparison.
-While this is not sufficient for finding the source of all distance issues in these cases, it is very common for their to be subtle yet significant route differences, such as turning a block earlier one day than the other, or adding an extra loop somewhere.
-Don't fall victim to this:
+You might feel sure you ran exactly the same route today as yesterday and are concerned by a notable difference in distance reporting by Stryd.
+Check and recheck the GPS map of the two routes with meticulous comparison.
+It is common that subtle yet significant route differences exist, such as turning a block earlier one day than the other, or adding an extra loop somewhere:

 6) Stabilizing the Stryd Pod on the shoe.

 You may experience inconsistency if you haven't attached the device to the shoe in a stable manner.
-The device needs to be supported by a minimum of three laces, and can only benefit from more laces holding it in place as long as it is properly positioned.
+The device needs to be supported by a minimum of three laces, and benefits from more laces holding it in place as long as it is properly positioned.
 See Clip Stryd® Pod on the Shoe and Clip Stryd® Pod on the Shoe Using 5 Laces

 These steps will resolve almost all inconsistency and calibration issues.
 If after these steps something still does not seem right, contact our support team for further assistance.